I'm available for Magento, OpenMage and PHP projects. Hire me

 Note-taking: Obsidian

+My note-taking app Obsidian is also a tool that fulfills all defined requirements.
 As Obsidian stores all data in the readable Markdown format, so the User Control criteria is totally fine.

 Website: Self-hosted Open Source Magento